magento/merchdocs/src/system/data-import-product-images.md

     ![Data import images file directory]({% link images/images/data-import-images-file-to-import.png %}){: .zoom}
     _Images File Directory_

-    If importing multiple images for a single `sku`, insert a blank row below the `sku`, and enter the additional image file names in the appropriate columns.
+    If importing multiple images for a single `sku`, insert a blank row below the `sku` and enter the additional image file names in the appropriate columns.
 The additional rows are understood to belong to the parent `sku`.

 ## Method 2: Import Images from External Server